davidfrantz/force/docs/source/history/vdev.rst

   * force-lut-modis has new options, that specify whether the daily tables and/or climatology should be generated or not.

 * **FORCE HLPS**

-  * in force-higher-level, ARD submodules
+  * in force-higher-level, ARD submodules:
     Added an additional exit when the date or product of datasets could not have been retrieved.
     This can e.g. happen when users are renaming ARD.
     Thanks to Fabian Lehmann for highlighting this issue.

-  * in force-higher-level, all sub-modules
+  * in force-higher-level, all sub-modules:
     Implemented a material-specific spectral adjustment (Scheffler et al. 2020).
     A new parameter ``SPECTRAL_ADJUST`` was added.
     If TRUE, Landsat reflectance is adjusted to Sentinel-2.